archettialberto/airlab_server_guidelines/docs/server_guidelines/docker.md

 ## Listing Docker Images

-To list all the Docker images on `Westworld`, run:
+To visualize all the Docker images on the server, run:

 ```bash
 docker image list